feilfeilundfeil/Cyanic/README.md

 those subviews based on the Component's properties.

 ### Component
+* * *
 A Component is the UI specific data model that defines the characteristics of the content to be displayed on the ComponentCell.
 Components are created in the `buildComponents` method of BaseComponentVC.
+    Some requirements when creating custom Components:
+        * Must have a unique `id`
+        * Must be `Hashable` (for the diffing aspect of the framework).
+The Component protocol already conforms to Hashable.

 ### BaseComponentVC
 * * *